KensoDev/micro-auth-proxy/README.md

 * `users` - Users that are allowed to access your app.
 * `upstreams` - HTTP supported upstreams that the proxy will call
+* `authContext` - Authentication context you want to use.
+Currently only supports `github`, see design docs for the interface implemented.

 ### Env Vars